 The core elements of the Framework are the Guiding Principles and sections outlining the process of assessment, differentiation and reporting of children’s strengths and support needs, including what approach should be used, what information is critical, and what the outcome should be for each.
 The Framework also provides guidance related to the use of tools, core competencies and capabilities required by professionals involved in assessing children’s strengths and support needs, and recommended safeguarding approaches.

 You can read more information About the Framework without registration.
-This section includes information about the project team and Reference Group.

 The Framework provides a consistent, evidence-based and culturally responsive approach for assessing, differentiating, and reporting children’s functional strengths and support needs.